 Atwater, P. M. H. (2009-01-09).
 Near-Death Experiences, The Rest of the Story: What They Teach Us About Living and Dying and Our True Purpose (p.
 23).
 Hampton Roads Publishing.
 Kindle Edition.

 According to Atwater, people can return from an NDE with higher IQ, greater creativity and even newly enlarged psychic capabilities.
-Some experience a preview of certain events in their future lives, which eventually unfold as predicted.
+Some experience a preview of certain events in the future which eventually unfold as predicted.
 Although many near death experiencers report a sense of universal awareness and love, this translates mostly to changes in attitude by the recipient rather than to new knowledge.
 A person may change the course of his or her own life as a result of an NDE, but no one returns with the secret formula for a revolutionary new technology or knowledge about life on other planets.

 The life review also happens when a person permanently enters the world of spirit.
 It is a phenomenon commonly recounted through mediums.
 It appears to happen immediately after death while the soul is still on the transitional plane before the soul has made the decision to cross over.
 As in the example above, the spirit experiences each episode not only through its own senses, but also through those of the other people involved.
 This gives the experiencer the advantage of fully understanding the effect his or her actions had on others who may have experienced a joyful experience, or had to suffer abuse at their hands.
 Once again, there is no external judgement.
 It is the sole responsibility of the spirit to acknowledge its actions so that it can work toward growing and evolving toward God.

 The Life review does not confer a lasting universal awareness on the spirit.
 No new information or universal knowledge is imparted.
 When people die, they don’t learn the secrets of the universe or whether reincarnation really happens.
 It’s reasonable to assume that this is the case because if all souls were simply given universal knowledge and understanding, there would be no real need for spiritual evolution.
 Why would there be so many evil minded ghosts if everyone were to gain perfect understanding upon their death?
 Why would it be necessary to write a chapter about Spirit Lies and Tall Tales (chapter 19)?
 Indeed, why would God bother with human souls at all if He wanted to create us to be more perfect than the angels in the first place?
+(The answer to that question is that God wants us to evolve so that He too can evolve when we return to Him.
+He invested part of himself in us so that we could return to him with unique histories and attributes.)

 The spirit is simply made aware of its shortcomings and is given an insight into how his or her behavior has affected others so that it can begin the process of spiritual evolution within the spiritual realm.
 The knowledge comes later by dint of its hard work.
 Even after the life review, the spirit retains its earthly personality including its beliefs and prejudices.